Frequently asked questions: Students

 - Researchers, students of the Finnish language and open university

-- Living and means of support
+- Living and financial resources

 I would like to come to Finland to study.
 What should I do?